maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 Barcode file
 ~~~~~~~~~~~~~~~

-Only specify a file if you use other than the default CEL-seq2 barcodes.
+Only specify a file if you use other than the default CEL-seq2 barcodes (mode Gruen).

 Trimming